gitkraken/gitkraken-client-docs/gitkraken-client/gitkraken-account-site-faq.md

 ### Can I pay using a Purchase Order.

 We only accept credit card payments for GitKraken Client Pro and Teams.
-We do however accept purchase orders for [GitKraken Enterprise or Stand-Alone](https://gitkraken.com/pricing).
+We do however accept purchase orders for [GitKraken Self-Hosted or Stand-Alone](https://gitkraken.com/pricing).

 ***
 ### When are invoices sent when I purchase a paid license?